Huaridelphis: Etymology

 The genus name is derived from the name of the Huari people, an ancient culture from Peru, and from the Latin word for "dolphin"; delphis.
 The specific name was chosen in honor of Antonio Raimondi, an Italian geographer and the first person to discover fossilized whale remains in Peru.

 Description

 H. raimondii was a relatively small squalodelphinid, with a bizygomatic breadth of 207 mm and a condylobasal length of 494 mm.
 The rostrum, which was only slightly dorsoventrally flattened, and made up only 67% of the condylobasal length, considerably less than most squalodelphinids.
-The antorbital notches were V-shaped and asymmetrical, with the right notch farther back on the head than the left one.
+The antorbital notches were V-shaped and asymmetrical, with the right notch further back on the head than the left one.
 The species had 28-30 teeth per top row, with alveoli ranging in diameter between 3.7 and 5.5 mm.
 Teeth ranged from 3.35 to 6.4 mm high at the crown.
 Ribs measured around 260 mm.